'Coal King' Is Suing John Oliver, Time Warner, and HBO

 Re: (Score:2)

+Unlike in Britain, the US has extremely strong free speech protections, especially if you can afford a decent lawyer (which Oliver/HBO/TW can).
+You basically can't win a defamation case in the US, therefore Robert E. Murray doesn't have a legitimate case.

+For it to be defamation he would also have to prove that Oliver used false and damaging information.
+Which means he would have to state on record safety records, business practices, etc. And the burden of proof is on him, not on Oliver.
+And Murray is just drawing attention to Oliver and his criticism anyway.
+I hadn't even heard about this segment before this, but honestly I pretty much assume that, since coal companies have a long history of horrible working conditions and shitty and unfair business pra

-Updated video links (Score:3)
+Updated video links (Score:3, Informative)

 Cease-and-decist letter brief clip